spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/pages/managing-cms-page-versions.md

 1. On the *Version History: [Page Name]* page from the drop-down list, select the version you want to return to.
 ![Rolling back to the selected version](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Content+Management+System/Pages/CMS+Pages+Versioning/page-versioning.png)

 2. Click **Rollback to Selected Version** in the top right corner of the page.
-This will copy all data from the older version and publish the previous version in the online store.
+This copies all data from the older version and publish the previous version in the online store.

 ### Comparing CMS Versions
 To compare CMS versions to see what changes you have made to the current version:
 1. On the *Version History: [Page Name]* page from the drop-down list, select the version you want to compare with the current one.
 2. Click **Compare**.
-The information of the selected version will be displayed next to the information about the current version.
+The information of the selected version is displayed next to the information about the current version.